 You always get what you pay for.
 It’s simply impossible to provide you with a good server environment, maintain the performance of the sites, and provide high-quality customer service if clients pay just a few dollars a month.

 What happens if you aren’t satisfied?
 They don’t care because they don’t have time to care about your case.
 You’re just a number.
 If you move away, they will simply replace you with another $3.99 customer and do this over and over again.
-Learn more about the truth of the web hosting industry.
+Learn more about the shocking truths of how cheap WordPress hosting really works.

 So what did we do at Kinsta?
 We chose not to become just another cheap hosting company providing low-quality services for a few dollars per month.
 There are already thousands of companies doing that.
 Instead, we went with a minimum price of $30/mo.
 It sounds expensive if you compare it to a $3.95 Hostgator plan right?
 At first glance, yes.
 But if you take a second look (and if you ever dealt with Hostgator or any EIG owned web host) you will quickly realize that it’s well worth the money.